Maya Taylor

 Parallel Programming Laboratory

 My research interests are broadly in parallel computing and spatial dataflow architectures, and my recent work focuses on sparse numerical algorithms for dataflow.
 In particular, I am interested in porting algebraic multigrid methods to the Cerebras Wafer Scale Engine.
+I spent the first couple years of my PhD in the Parallel Programming Laboratory, where I worked on load balancing techniques for over-decomposed task-based systems.

 I'm fortunate to be funded by the 2023-2024 Andrew & Shana Laursen Fellowship and the DOE Computational Science Graduate Fellowship.